-PORT 201 - Conversation and Composition (4)
+PORT 201W - Conversation and Composition (4)

 Students develop correct pronunciation through practice and elementary work in phonetics.
 Emphasis is on the use of correct spoken Portuguese on an advanced level.
+This is a Writing in the Discipline (WID) course.

 Prerequisite: PORT 115 or equivalent or consent of department chair.